 Provide personal attention to each and every student.

 There are 4 Types of internationally standard study material, which help you to learn

 The German language programs starts from A1 to C2 level.

-3Pear Technologies ( Best Foreign Language Classes-Courses in Pune ) help students to cover the syllabus if they miss any class due to workload in their job.
+3Pear Technologies ( Best Foreign Language and German Language Classes in Pune ) help students to cover the syllabus if they miss any class due to workload in their job.

 3Pear Technologies ( Best Foreign Language Classes-Courses in Pune ) also helps students to find jobs in India as well as in Germany.